Best Java hosting: which provider offers the most?

 |Best for||Very affordable VPS for Java hosting|

-Since Hostinger is the cheapest Java hosting provider you’ll come across, I think it’s an excellent starting point.
+Hostinger is the cheapest hosting provider you’ll come across, so I think it’s an excellent starting point for Java hosting.
 Here are a few things that you can expect:

 - Hostinger provides semi-managed VPS hosting.
 This means that you need to have at least a little bit of technical knowledge.